ejazrahim420/android_esim_installer/README.md

 # android_esim_installer

-A Flutter plugin (Android-only, Java) to install eSIM profiles programmatically using `EuiccManager`.
+A Flutter plugin (Android-only) to install eSIM profiles programmatically using `EuiccManager`.

 ---